PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

 */
 public function ...
 ```
 Having `@required` for a service method makes the method being called after the constructor.
-This may be the way to "trigger" a trait (like stting variables, doing some action, etc.) for a specific service.
+This may be the way to "trigger" a trait (like stting variables, doing some action, etc.) for a specific service in case a method of a trait has `@required`.

 # Good practices